 - being seriously overweight (a body mass index (BMI) of 40 or above)

-Those with underlying health conditions which put them at higher risk of severe illness if they contract coronavirus must stay at home to protect themselves.
+Those with underlying health conditions which put them at higher risk of severe illness if they contract COVID-19 should continue to stay at home as much as possible to protect themselves.
 However, you are allowed to meet with others outside your home, or have visitors indoors, in line with the most recent changes to the Coronavirus regulations.

 COVID-19 Community Helpline

-A freephone helpline to help those in vulnerable groups to access information, advice and guidance in relation to COVID-19 is open 9.00 am to 5.00pm, seven days a week.
+A freephone helpline to help those in vulnerable groups to access information, advice and support in relation to COVID-19 is open 9.00 am to 5.00pm, Monday to Friday.

 The helpline is local to Northern Ireland, and is managed by Advice NI.

 - freephone number: 0808 802 0020